Day 1 — Lisbon, Portugal

 A Coruna (La Coruña) is an important coastal town of Galicia and has the oldest Roman lighthouse still in use (a UNESCO World Heritage Site).
 Be out on deck early in the morning to see it while Silver Cloud approaches the harbour.

-Ribadesella serves as the starting point for three very different full day excursions: a drive to Oviedo and Gijon will permit you to visit the culturally and historically important city of Oviedo, the modern capital of Asturias and to enter La Laboral, Spain’s biggest building –holding the “City of Culture” and part of Gijon’s university.
-A traditional lunch will be served in a local restaurant in Gijon.
+Gijon will permit you to visit the culturally and historically important city of Oviedo, the modern capital of Asturias for a walking tour of the downtown area and the carefully restored Old Town area.
+Then drive to Gijon to enter La Laboral, Spain’s biggest building –holding the “City of Culture” and part of Gijon’s university.

 For nature lovers a visit to the lakes of Covadonga will be of interest.
 Located within the National Park Los Picos de Europa, beautiful panoramic views of the lakes and surrounding landscape can be enjoyed –as long as fog does not prevent the drive up to the lakes.
 Covadonga holds a special historical meaning for Spain, as the Reconquista started here in 722 after the first Christian victory over the Moors.
 Lunch will be served at the Parador de Cangas.